adammmmm/hitless-key-rollover/README.md

 This is one of my first forays into programming, so there are most likely loads of "wrong" ways of doing what I'm doing.

-The idea got to me when comparing macsec-options on juniper/cisco routers where juniper don't have time-based SAK rekeys, the recommendation is instead to keep the CKN/CAK rekeys short, hence this script.
+I got the idea when comparing macsec options on juniper/cisco routers where juniper don't have time-based SAK rekeys, the recommendation is instead to keep the CKN/CAK rekeys short, hence this script.

 Don't want to manually send out new keys every other day.